CogentRoleplayCommunity/FogentRoleplay/README.md

 If two players are competing against one another in a dice roll, then destiny points can only be used preemptively.
 This is to ensure players don't waste all their destiny points fighting each other.

-### Core Skills Rules

-#### Strength Skills Redux

-##### Lift

-Represented by strong men or powerlifters.
-Covers physical activity related to raw strength, most used in moving or holding heavy objects.
-Examples include shouldering a door open, carrying or throwing heavy weights, or crushing something in your hands.

-##### Athletics

-Represented by sprinters, high-jumpers, and basketball players.
-Covers physical activity related to raw speed and jump height.
-It covers throwing light objects and catching them.
-Examples include chasing someone, jumping over a pit, throwing a baseball, or dunking a basketball.

-##### Climb

-Represented by rock climbers.
-Covers all climbing related activities.
-Examples include climbing a rock face, descending a rope, holding on for dear life, or swinging between tree branches.

-##### Swim

-Represented by olympic swimmers.
-Swim covers all situations where characters are attempting to move in liquids.
-It is also applicable to science fiction settings in Zero gravity environments.
-Swimming may be more difficult if a character is wearing heavy clothing or resisting conflicts at the same time, at the narrators discretion.
-If skill points are assigned, narrative failure applies as normal, with your character making no headway, treading water or otherwise.
-However, if you have not assigned any points into swim, your character slips underwater and begins drowning.

-##### Endurance

-Represented by ultra marathon runners.
-Represents your body’s ability to process toxins and resist disease.
-Resisting food poisoning, hot and cold weather and pushing on past exhaustion are all the domain of endurance.

-#### Intelligence Skills Redux

-##### Willpower

-Represented by the mental aspects of Navy Seals.
-Measures a character's mental control, exerted to do something or restrain impulses.
-This could be to do something gross but necessary, resist being verbally or mentally manipulated/attacked, resist being seduced, hold your cool in a scary situation, etc...

-##### Communication

-Represented by politicians or con men.
-It is a measure of your verbal and non-verbal social skills.
-While anyone can try persuading, deceiving, bartering, or seducing, it is the manner in which you communicate that will ultimately entail success or failure.
-It's not what you say, but how you say it.

-##### Spiritual

-Represented by a shaman, psychics, or priests.
-It is your character's profound intuition about supernatural matters such as souls, life, death, good and evil.
-It is the gut feeling you get when you enter a decrepit building and feel something terrible has happened there.
-It also represents the strength of your soul's connection to your physical body and determines your soul's ability to resist spiritual harm.

-##### General Knowledge

-Represented by a historian or bookworm.
-General Knowledge is the art of listening to rumors, recalling information and applying it where it is needed most.
-It aids in many tasks while being very specifically only usable on non-specialized tasks.
-A general knowledge check could never allow you to know how to disarm a bomb, but it might be able to tell you that to disarm a bomb you need to cut a specific wire.
-Which wire?
-You have no idea, perhaps if you had a Vocational Skill related to explosives you might know more.

-##### Survival

-Represented by a survivalist or street smarts.
-It is the skill associated with staying alive in all environments.
-It covers scavenging for food, basic first aid as well as finding safe places to rest and lighting fires.
-In the city, survival keeps you from going too close to dangerous gang territory, it lets you know who to avoid, and where to avoid.
-In the wilderness, it tells you which berries will make you sick, which meat is spoiled and more.

-### Skill Specialty

-Once a dice pool for a given skill check is equal to or greater than 8 you are considered a specialist in that skill.
-If you are a specialist for a skill, when asked to make a check for that skill with a Challenge Level of 3 or less, you automatically pass if all of the following are true.

-- You are not under duress (No time pressure, no outside influences or aggression such as combat.)
-- The check is not a contested check.
-- The check is not a reflexive action.

 ### Evasion Roll